LoopKit/loopdocs/docs/gh-actions/gh-update.md

     * There may be older builds that are still in TestFlight
     * It takes time for the update to show up in the TestFlight app
 * You will also see a build number in parentheses, that number increments each build - don't worry about the number

+!!! tip "Calendar Reminder"
+    This is a good time to put a calendar reminder in your favorite app.

+    Set it up for a few days before the TestFlight app will expire.

 ### Install or Confirm Installation